 After TKR I’m able to kick with or without a kickboard pain-free and, like the leg machines in the gym, I can feel the burn in my muscles around the knee.

 Before TKR I was able to paddleboard in the bay near my house but I could not stand for long periods of time.
 Now I am more comfortable standing longer and I am able to spend more time paddle boarding.

 The same is true for snorkeling and bogey boarding.
 Before TKR I was unable to use fins on my right knee because of the pain and crunching.
 Now I snorkel and swim using fins with no problem.

-I have a friend who still surfs after having TKR on both knees.
+I have a friend who still surfs after having TKR on both knees (He is 80 years old).
 However, I don’t think I could pop up to a standing position anymore so surfing is no longer on my list of activities.

 Getting up on the paddleboard takes some work but I can do that slowly.

 Will A Knee Replacement Wear Out Faster As An Athlete

 Knee replacements don’t last forever even though I hope mine lasts my lifetime.
 Like anything the more stress you put on the knee the sooner it will wear out.